- Directed By: John Singleton

 Former hairdresser to Barbra Streisand turned producer Jon Peters pitched the tragic Rosewood event to Warner Bros and the studio was receptive to the project if they landed a bankable star.
 Offers went out to Denzel Washington, Wesley Snipes and Laurence Fishburne, who all passed but the production still landed a greenlight with Ving Rhames cast as the lead.
 Jon Peters yielded a lot of power at WB in the late ’90s and the controversial producer has since gained minor notoriety for being the clown that demanded a giant spider be added to the trainwreck Wild Wild West.
 His career quickly sputtered out after nearly 30 years in the business, from a series of underwhelming box office performances such as Money Train (1995), My Fellow Americans (1996), Rosewood and then Wild Wild West.

-Rosewood was financed by Warner Bros for $31 million and was John Singleton’s largest budget to date.
+The budget for Rosewood was $31 million, which was fully financed by Warner Bros and it was John Singleton’s largest budget to date.
 After Singleton’s acclaimed hit debut Boyz N the Hood (1991), his follow up projects were both commercial and critical disappointments Poetic Justice (1993) and Higher Learning (1995) and Rosewood was a return to form for the director.
 The movie was expected to land a late 1996 release as a potential awards contender, but Warner Bros dumped the picture.

 Rosewood was tossed into the marketplace with little care, as counter-programming to the re-release of The Empire Strikes Back on February 21, 1997.
 WB did little in the way of a strong advertising push and booked it only moderately wide into 991 theaters.
 Rosewood tanked with $3,154,075 — placing #8 for the weekend led by The Empire Strikes Back.
 Auds gave the movie a very strong A cinemascore and it declined a mere 7.7% to $2,909,767 in its second frame.